Welcome! Thank you for your interest in joining Edmonton Suzuki Piano School.

 Getting Started with ESPS

-- Observations: Our community of ESPS teachers welcome students into their home studios throughout Edmonton.
+- Observations: Our community of ESPS teachers typically welcome students into their home studios throughout Edmonton.
+During the COVID-19 outbreak, ESPS teachers are following guidelines from Alberta Health Services and are providing virtual lessons instead of in-person lessons.
 You may contact any of our teachers to enquire about availability.
-If accepting new students, the teacher will arrange a time for you and your child to come and observe another student’s lesson.
+If accepting new students, the teacher will arrange a time for you and your child to meet in-person or virtually, as appropriate.
+When possible, we encourage families to observe another student’s lesson.
 Observations provide families with an excellent opportunity to learn more about the ESPS program and the Suzuki approach.
 Additionally, families get to know the teacher and learn more about the expectations for teacher, parent and student.
-Before registering with ESPS and beginning lessons, parents and child are required to arrange several observations with an ESPS teacher.

-2. Registration Fees: After you have chosen a teacher and completed observations, you can return the registration package and begin lessons.
-There are two fees associated with registration: ESPS membership fees for a beginner student in 2019/20 are $295.
+2. Registration Fees: After you have chosen a teacher and completed observations (if possible), you can return the registration package and begin lessons.
+There are two fees associated with registration: ESPS membership fees for a beginner student in 2020/21 are $295.
 There is also a yearly tuition fee of $1110.
-There are several payment options for this fee, including monthly post-dated cheques.
+There are several payment options for this fee, including monthly payments.
 Families are also asked to provide a $100 volunteer commitment cheque, which is returned after families complete their volunteer task for the year.
-ESPS does offer year-round enrolment, and the tuition rates will be adjusted to reflect a reduced lesson schedule.
+Note that families can begin lessons at any point in the year, and the tuition rates will be adjusted to reflect a reduced lesson schedule.

 3. Parent Workshop: Parents are also required to attend a parent orientation workshop.
 The 3-hour workshop welcomes parents into the ESPS program, provides an introduction to the Suzuki philosophy, and looks at the first book of repertoire that you and your child will be learning.
 Finally, the workshop provides invaluable tips on developing effective practising skills as well as learning strategies for motivating students at home.